Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sling-model-injectors/shared-value-map-value/index.md

 Provides convenience for for accessing Shared Properties as implemented by ACS Commons [Shared Component Properties](/acs-aem-commons/features/shared-component-properties/index.html).

+## How to Use

+The feature is very similar in usage to the standard `ValueMapValue` annotation.

 ## Example

     @Model(adaptables = {SlingHttpServletRequest.class, Resource.class})